jesselynk/Election_Analysis/README.md

 ```

-* We then needed to gather the county voter turnout and print the breakdown.
+* **County Results:** We then needed to gather the county voter turnout and print the breakdown.
 The following code allows us to print the details in a txt file, which is shown below.

 ```
 with open(file_to_save, "w") as txt_file: